The best day trips from London to take this summer

 You don’t have to leave the country to enjoy a city break or seaside escape.
-Here are the day trips from London you can still take this spring
+Here are the day trips from London you can still take this summer

 Cobbled lanes, antique shops and ancient pubs are just some of the things that make Rye a popular day trip from London.
 While you’re there, pay a visit to the Tiny Book Store and pick up a vintage copy of a classic.
 Then, take a trip to Camber Sands, just a 10-minute drive from Rye, and walk along its vast, rugged shoreline.